- Twenty percent of a person’s lifetime sun exposure occurs before the age of 18.

 Remember to apply enough sunscreen to cover all exposed areas, including the scalp, ears, neck, hands and feet, 30 minutes before going outside.
-For an average size adult, the amount to apply is 2 tablespoons of sunscreen.
+For an average size adult, the amount to apply is two tablespoons of sunscreen.

 Remember to reapply sunscreen at least every two hours, more often if your child is swimming or sweating.

 Umbrellas, trees, shadows and picnic shelters are good sources of shade.
 Remember that the sun reflects off of the water, snow, concrete and sand.
 Being near these can lead to unexpected sunburn.

 Ask your child's doctor if any medicines your child is taking will make him/her more prone to sunburn.
 Medicines such as tretinoin (Retin-A) and doxycycline can make you more likely to get sunburn.

 Use of tanning beds and tanning booths is NOT safe!
 These devices deliver UVB light, which contributes to the development of skin cancer and photo damage.

 IF YOUR CHILD IS GETTING A SUNTAN DESPITE USING SUNSCREEN, HE OR SHE IS STILL GETTING TOO MUCH SUN!
 YOU WILL NEED TO USE COVER-UP CLOTHING AND KEEP YOUR CHILD OUT OF THE SUN!